 11. Don’t go anywhere hungry or thirsty.
 Keep nuts, celery and carrots ready to go.

 12. Aim to focus on people, not food.
 Others, not self.

 13. Think of yourself as a trendsetter by getting healthier at the end of the year instead of the beginning.
 Recruit fellow trendsetters.
 Let’s start a movement!

 I believe it is totally possible to navigate the end-of-year holiday festivities not derailing and not feeling deprived.
-I plan on not only that, but also arriving at 2018 more fit, more trim, and healthier.
+I plan on not only that, but also arriving at the new year more fit, more trim, and healthier.

 Coaching tip: Copy & paste the 13 ideas above and read it every day.
 We need constant reminders to stay on track.
 I am even going to do it to ensure that I follow my own advice.

 Wishing you the best for the rest of the year!!!